‘Vanderpump Rules’: Lala Kent Vacations With Boyfriend Randall Emmett Amid Engagement Rumors

 Although it is unclear what Kent and Emmett were doing in North Carolina, aside from enjoying some fun in the sun, it has been reported by fans of Vanderpump Rules on Instagram that Kent’s co-star, Katie Maloney, was along for the trip.

 As some may have seen, Maloney faced rumors of a possible pregnancy when she failed to attend the MTV Movie and TV Awards with her husband, Tom Schwartz, and the rest of her co-stars.
-However, Maloney likely chose to miss the event because she had already made plans to spend time with Kent and Emmett on the east coast.
+However, Maloney likely chose to miss the event because she had already made plans to spend time with Kent and Emmett on the East Coast.

 While some fans still believe Maloney could be hiding a baby bump, she has not said a thing about being pregnant.

-In other Vanderpump Rules rumors, Lala Kent and boyfriend Randall Emmett have been facing recent reports that suggest they may be engaged, or planning to become engaged very soon.
+In other Vanderpump Rules rumors, Lala Kent and boyfriend Randall Emmett have been facing recent reports that suggest they may be engaged or planning to become engaged very soon.

 At the end of last week, while attending the premiere of Emmett’s latest film, Gotti, in New York City, Kent was asked about her potential plans for a wedding.